Edgar Valdez Villarreal: Arrest

 Mexican police said they tracked Valdez across five Mexican states for a year, a pursuit that intensified in the final months as they raided home after home owned by the drug lord, missing him but arresting several of his allies.
 On August 30, 2010, Valdez was captured by Mexican Federal Police near Mexico City.

 In a video released by the federal police on September 1, 2010, Valdez could be seen telling his interrogators how he smuggled drugs from Panama to the US and transported cash from the US back into Mexico hidden in trailers.
 He said that he spent $200,000 to make a film based on his life; however, he decided not to release the movie because it might reveal too much information about him.
 After Valdez' arrest, his father-in-law, Carlos Montemayor González, (a.k.a., El Charro) took control of the cartel, only to be arrested three months later on November 24, 2010.

 His American lawyer told The New York Times that Valdez denies all charges against him and that the video confession was made under duress.
 In November 2010 Mexico started his extradition process to the US.

 Extradition

 On September 30, 2015, Valdez Villarreal was extradited to the US along with 12 other criminals, including former high-ranking Gulf Cartel leader Jorge Eduardo Costilla Sánchez.
-In June 2018 he was sentenced to 49 years in a US federal prison.
-After being pressed by the Government of Mexico on November 30, 2022 as to why Valdez Villarreal was no longer being listed as in Federal Prison custody, the U.S. Bureau of Federal Prisons claimed that "We do not provide specific information on the status of inmates who are not in the custody of the BOP for safety, security, or privacy reasons," but also that "Inmates who were previously in BOP custody and who have not completed their sentence may be outside BOP custody for a period of time for court hearings, medical treatment or for other reasons."
+In June 2018 he was sentenced to 49 years in federal prison.
+In November 2022, Borderland Beat reported that Valdez Villarreal was no longer in Bureau of Prisons custody.
+After being pressed by the Government of Mexico on November 30, 2022 as to why Valdez Villarreal was no longer listed as in Federal Prison custody, the U.S. Bureau of Federal Prisons claimed that "We do not provide specific information on the status of inmates who are not in the custody of the BOP for safety, security, or privacy reasons," but also that "Inmates who were previously in BOP custody and who have not completed their sentence may be outside BOP custody for a period of time for court hearings, medical treatment or for other reasons."
+Mexican President Andrés Manuel López Obrador referenced Borderland Beat's story, stating in a press conference that he believed Borderland Beat received the information in a leak.